inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 further explained in the following.
 The components indicated by laptops in the figure represent the 'microservices' created to process and direct data within the pipeline.

-It is important to note here that the EMAP pipeline aims to record all the full history of events and not just the "status quo" at one point in time.
+It is important to note here that the EMAP pipeline aims to record all the full history of events and not just the 'status quo' at one point in time.
 This means that the resulting data store will not only show how many beds are occupied at the moment, but also allows tracing of this information over time.
 This is also true for the assessment of lab results and were information has been found incorrect.